AGEugenio/Web_Dev-Python_Django/README.md

 # Web_Dev_Python_Django

-<h5>This repository serves my backup of files as I progress through the "<a href="https://www.udemy.com/course/python-django-the-practical-guide/">Python Django - The Practical Guide </a>" course on Udemy.
-My focus is on mastering the basics of Python and the Django framework, understanding project creation, and learning how to run Django projects.</h5>
+<p>This repository serves my backup of files as I progress through the "<a href="https://www.udemy.com/course/python-django-the-practical-guide/">Python Django - The Practical Guide </a>" course on Udemy.
+My focus is on mastering the basics of Python and the Django framework, understanding project creation, and learning how to run Django projects.<p>
 <br>

 **Current Concepts Learned**
 <p>
 <ul>